Half Block For-Credit Offerings

 Instructor: Alistaire Tallent, Associate Professor

-Instructor: Steve Getty, QRC Director, and Karen Chui, QRC Assistant Director
+Instructor: Steve Getty, Director, Quantitative Reasoning & The Colket Center and Karen Chui, Assistant Director, Quantitative Reasoning Center

-Description: The course is designed as an interactive workshop for students interested in social change movements and their operational environment in the contemporary digital era.
-Connecting elements of change theory with practical skills of understanding communications, the digital environment, and building an online campaign that has a real impact on the “offline” world.
+Description: Course is designed as interactive workshop for students interested in social change movements and their operational environment in contemporary digital era.
+Connecting elements of change theory with practical skills of understanding communications, digital environment and building online campaign that have real impact on “offline” world.
 Picking the case study early in the half-block, students work in small groups to develop media strategies for social movements or change organizations.
 Students investigate the movement’s vision, values, strategy, and organization.
-Groups then innovate and develop a toolbox of online campaigning techniques that integrate real-world activism with digital online strategies.
+Groups then innovate and develop a toolbox of online campaigning techniques that integrate real world activism with digital on-line strategies.

-Description: This course has two purposes: (1) to delve into the complex processes involved in writing and talking about writing, and (2) to prepare students to work as writing consultants in the Colorado College Writing Center.
+Description: This course has two purposes: (1) to delve into the complex processes involved in writing and talking about writing; and (2) to prepare students to work as writing consultants in the Colorado College Writing Center.
 Key course themes include the theory and practice of writing, the theory and practice of tutoring, critical thinking, self-awareness, and team-building.
 Students will have the opportunity to discuss and apply theories to specific tutoring situations, role play, solve problems in groups, and practice tutoring.
-Interested students must apply in the fall for participation in the class.
-The course is held annually during half block.
-0.5 unit; Pass/Fail only; COI required.
+Interested students must apply during second block for participation in the class.
+The course is held annually during half block. ½ unit; Pass/Fail only; COI required.

 Instructor: Dan Miska, Senior Lecturer

-Description: A half-block course involving both cultural and practical knowledge of regional cooking in contemporary Italy with special attention to the cuisine resulting from the new encounters of traditional regional cooking (itself the result of historical cultural exchanges) with contemporary migrant cultures.
-(This course has an extra fee to pay for kitchen rental and food).
+Description: A half-block course involving both cultural and practical knowledge of regional cooking in contemporary Italy with special attention to the cuisine resulting from the new encounters of the traditional regional cooking (itself the result of historical cultural exchanges) with contemporary migrant cultures.

 Instructor: Ricky Sweum, Visiting Instructor